electron/electron/docs/styleguide.md

 ## API references

-Following rules only apply to documentations of APIs.
+The following rules only apply to the documentation of APIs.

 ### Page title

-Each page must use the actual object name returned by `require('electron')` as name, like `BrowserWindow`, `autoUpdater`, `session`.
+Each page must use the actual object name returned by `require('electron')` as the title, such as `BrowserWindow`, `autoUpdater`, `session`, etc.

 Under the page tile must be a one-line description starting with `>`.